-Clear Comprehension Items and Tasks: Similarly, items written using simple, clear language that is easily understandable regardless of a student's experience, knowledge, language use, interest support the student's ability to engage in the items that are measuring reading comprehension ability aligned to the comprehension targets.
+"drag and drop" can limit the need for accommodations such as extended time because they facilitate students' thoughtful use of time and focus on the texts and tasks being measured rather than on unrelated organizational skills.
+5. Simple, Clear, and Intuitive Instructions and Procedures Instructions: Instructions, in simple language, facilitate measurement of the intended construct (in this case, reading comprehension) because they allow readers to focus limited cognitive attention on the items rather than on the instructions.
+Clear Comprehension Items and Tasks: Similarly, items written using simple, clear language that is easily understandable regardless of a student's background (e.g., experience, knowledge, language use, interest) support the student's ability to engage in the items that are measuring reading comprehension ability aligned to the comprehension targets.
 Both of these aspects help to ensure that the items are measuring the intended construct (e.g., the student's ability to make meaning from literature) rather than aspects unrelated to the construct (e.g., the student's ability to understand written instructions or to understand the item stem).
 6. Maximum Readability and Comprehensibility Selection of Grade-Appropriate Texts: Texts are selected based on readability and text cohesion elements relevant to the grade levels in which they are tested.
-This helps to ensure that students taking the test can engage with the texts at these particular levels.
+This helps to ensure that students taking the test can be presumed to be able to read and understandengage with the texts at these particular levels.
 7. Maximum Legibility Visual Layout: The 2026 NAEP Reading Assessment layout considers elements such as contrast, font type and size, and spacing within the digital environment to facilitate the validity of items because it supports' students' ability to focus limited cognitive resources on the items rather than on visual features.
 For example, layout should be easily accessible for different students' sensory abilities.
 Careful consideration of these elements also allows the assessment to be amenable to accommodations (Principle 4) because the layout is easily modified when accommodations do need to be made (e.g., translating the assessment into Braille).

-\ These UDA principles are drawn from Thompson et al., 2002.
+^{} These UDA principles are drawn from Thompson et al., 2002, where they are referred to as "elements.".
 UDEs are "Universal Design Elements."